-The Year 11 English for Academic Purposes course is for students who are at a Pre-Intermediate level, who will typically have an Oxford Placement Test score in the range from 110 to 125.
+The Year 11 English for Academic Purposes course is for students who are at an pre-Intermediate (Independent) level on the Common European Framework of Reference (CEFR).
 The course will include some of the following, depending on the needs of the students: Reading Comprehension, Writing Reports and Writing Recounts.
 There may also be an assessment of a Formal Speech.

-The Year 12 English for Academic Purposes course is for students who are at an Intermediate level, who will typically have an Oxford Placement Test score in the range of 126 to 140.
+The Year 12 English for Academic Purposes course is for students who are at a Intermediate (Independent) level on the Common European Framework of Reference (CEFR).
 The course will include some of the following, depending on the needs of students: Wide Reading, Formal Writing, Film Review, Poetry Study and Film Study.